- CCRI’s Definition of an Educated Person

 The CCRI Financial Aid Consortium Agreement may be used by students receiving financial aid who are enrolled in a degree-granting program at CCRI and want to enroll at another institution at the same time.
 This also may apply for summer enrollment and/or Study Abroad.

-CCRI’s Financial Aid office will only pay for courses that are required for the student’s current program of study.
+CCRI’s Financial Aid office will pay only for courses that are required for the student’s current program of study.

 Financial aid can be received at only one institution per semester/term.
 To have a student’s financial aid applied for classes taken at another school, each semester the student must complete a consortium agreement and proof of enrollment at the “host” institution.
 The consortium form must be returned to the CCRI Financial Aid office.